thirtycapital/hanger/README.md

 - Select the *job* on ***Name*** field.
 - Click on ***Next*** button to continue.
 - On ***Alias*** field it is possible to define a suggestive name for the *job*.
 The defined alias will replace the *job* name on mainly Hanger functionalities.
-- If you want, on ***Description*** field, define the job description.
+- If you want, on ***Description*** field, define the *job* description.
 	> You can use ***Markdown*** to type the description text.
-- On ***Time Restriction*** field, inform the allowed period in [cron](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html) format to execute the job.
+- On ***Time Restriction*** field, inform the allowed period in [cron](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html) format to execute the *job*.
-- Define the content of the ***Eagerness*** field of the job between 0 and 12 hours.
-For a job dependency to be considered attended it must have been successfully carried out at least once a day.
-If some dependency wants to be executed before midnight, the ***Eagerness*** field must be filled with the number of hours, before midnight, so that, if the job runs successfully, the dependency is considered fulfilled.
+- Define the content of the ***Eagerness*** field of the *job* between 0 and 12 hours.
+For a *job* dependency to be considered attended it must have been successfully carried out at least once a day.
+If some dependency wants to be executed before midnight, the ***Eagerness*** field must be filled with the number of hours, before midnight, so that, if the *job* runs successfully, the dependency is considered fulfilled.
-- If you want to define a minimum interval to reexcute the job, write the minutes on ***Rebuild Interval*** field.
+- If you want to define a minimum interval to reexcute the *job*, write the minutes on ***Rebuild Interval*** field.
-- On section ***Options***, check the option ***Enabled*** to enable the job or uncheck to disable it.
+- On section ***Options***, check the option ***Enabled*** to enable the *job* or uncheck to disable it.
-- Check the ***Rebuildable*** option if it is necessary to execute the job more than once a day.
-When this option is checked, the job will be executed for the first time when all the dependencies are catered and will be executed again always when, during the day all the dependencies are successfully catered.
-If it is necesssary to execute the job again only when all the dependencies are successfully catered again, select which dependencies will be blockers on parents list.
-For default, a job can be executed only once a day.
+- Check the ***Rebuildable*** option if it is necessary to execute the *job* more than once a day.
+When this option is checked, the *job* will be executed for the first time when all the dependencies are catered and will be executed again always when, during the day all the dependencies are successfully catered.
+If it is necesssary to execute the *job* again only when all the dependencies are successfully catered again, select which dependencies will be blockers on parents list.
+For default, a *job* can be executed only once a day.
-- Check the option ***Build on any parent scope*** to allow that the job can be pushed, regardless of the parents execution scope.
+- Check the option ***Build on any parent scope*** to allow that the *job* can be pushed, regardless of the parents execution scope.
 - Click on ***Parent*** button if you want to add a dependency to the current *job*.
 - Click on ***Shell Script*** button if you want to define or change the *job* shell script.
 - Click on ***Subject*** button to classify the *job* in one or more subjects.